Our Approach to Privacy

-At the time when your personal information was collected, we asked you clearly to indicate your marketing preferences.
+You can clearly indicate your marketing preferences when registering for an online account.
 These preferences can be revisited at any time by contacting any of our Customer service Representatives or by visiting your online account.
 Please see section 10 for contact details.

 We may use your personal information to offer you suggestions about products and services you might want to buy.
 We may use external companies to do this on our behalf.

-We can use your personal information in this way because it is in our legitimate interests to provide you with the right information at the right time, so that we may look at ways of extending our relationship that we have with you.
+We can use your personal information in this way on the basis of your explicit consent or on the basis of the legitimate interests pursued by us.
+We aim to provide you with the right information at the right time, so that we may look at ways of extending our relationship that we have with you.
 We will always ensure that we keep the amount of your personal information that we collect and the extent of any processing to the absolute minimum to meet this legitimate interest.

-If you have chosen not to opt out of marketing we will send you information about our products and services by email, post, telephone or SMS unless you tell us not to.
-If your information has been provided to us by a third party for marketing purposes, we will rely on the consent you have provided to them to conduct direct marketing.
+If you are a client and you have not opted out of marketing we will send you information about our products and services by email, post, telephone or SMS unless you tell us not to.
+If your information has been provided to us by a third party for marketing purposes, we will rely on the documented consent (if and where applicable) you have provided to them to conduct direct marketing.

-If at any time you do not wish us to use your personal information for this purpose, you may ask us not to do so.
+If at any time you do not wish us to use your personal information for this purpose (direct marketing), you may ask us not to do so.
+In such case we will no longer process your personal data to the extent that it is related to such direct marketing.
 See section 10 below for how to contact us.
 However, we will keep a note of your earlier marketing preferences for 6 years.
 We will not contact you unless you change your mind and tell us that you would like to receive marketing again.